Leprechaun 3: Plot

 Loretta takes the coin from Fazio, which is then stolen by Mitch, who makes a sarcastic wish to have sex with Tammy.
-Tammy's intelligence diminishes and, under the coin's spell, she declares her love for Mitch and they go to his suite.
+Tammy's intelligence diminishes and, under the coin's spell, she declares her love for Mitch, and they go to his suite.
 As Tammy does a striptease dance, Loretta steals the coin back, breaking the spell on Tammy.
 She rejects Mitch's advances, and he fires her in return.
-After Tammy leaves the suite, Lubdan appears and tricks Mitch into watching a woman undress on the TV.
+After Tammy leaves the suite, Lubdan appears and tricks Mitch into watching a woman undressing on the TV.
 The woman then crawls out of the TV and straddles Mitch in bed, pinning him down.
 Lubdan then transforms the woman into a robot, electrocuting Mitch to death.

 Scott begins showing traits of a leprechaun, with random cravings for potatoes and speaking with an Irish accent.
 He later runs into a distraught Tammy.
 They go up to Mitch's suite and find him dead, with Lubdan nearby.
-Scott and Tammy escape, but Scott's condition worsens as he starts physically turning into a leprechaun.
+Scott and Tammy escape, but Scott's condition unfortunately worsens as he begins to physically become a leprechaun-human hybrid.
 They decide to go to the pawn shop, hoping to find answers and a cure.

 Meanwhile, Loretta uses the coin to wish for the body of a young, sexy woman.
 She then shows her new body to Fazio, who steals the coin and flees.
-Lubdan then causes Loretta to grow exponentially, to the point of explosion, by magically inflating her breasts, lips and buttocks.
+Lubdan then makes Loretta grow exponentially, to the point of violent gory explosion, by magically inflating her breasts, lips (which Lubdan claims will "get her some tips"), and buttocks.

 In the pawn shop, Scott and Tammy find Lubdan's pot of gold.
 Lubdan attacks, but they escape.
 As Scott's condition worsens further, Tammy rushes him to a hospital for care.
 Lubdan takes Tammy hostage in the hospital's morgue, demanding to know where the coin is.
 Scott, now fully transformed, tells him that Fazio has it.

 Using the coin, Fazio wishes to be the world's greatest magician.
 During Fazio's midnight show, Lubdan traps Fazio in a box prop.
 Thinking that it is a part of the show, the audience watches as Lubdan uses a chainsaw to cut Fazio's box in half.
-The crowd goes into a panic as Lubdan reveals Fazio's bisected corpse.
+The crowd goes into a panic as Lubdan reveals Fazio's violently bisected corpse.

-Scott, Tammy, and the audience flee.
-Scott battles Lubdan and burns the pot of gold.
-This kills Lubdan and reverts Scott back to his normal form.
+The audience flees in terror while Scott battles Lubdan and burns the pot of gold.
+Lubdan spontaneously combusts as a result, burning to death, while Scott reverts to his normal form.
 As Scott and Tammy leave the casino, she reveals that she found the coin.
 Though tempted to make a wish, Tammy decides that she is happy with what she has with Scott.
 They discard the coin and leave the casino together.